Kershaw hits strikeout marks, sends Dodgers past D-Backs 5-1 - WHIZ News

 TRAINER’S ROOM

-Diamondbacks: Veterans Eduardo Escobar and Ketel Marte got the night off after both had played every game since mid-August.
-With Arizona all but out of the playof race, manager Torey Lovullo also essentially confirmed he plans to give more playing time to younger players down the stretch. … LHP Travis Bergen made his Arizona debut with two outs of relief in the sixth after he was recalled earlier Thursday.
+Diamondbacks: LHP Travis Bergen made his Arizona debut with two outs of relief in the sixth after he was recalled earlier Thursday.

 UP NEXT

-Dodgers: Dustin May (1-1, 2.83 ERA) makes his eighth start of the season in a series opener against the Rockies, who counter with Antonio Senzatela (3-1, 3.32 ERA).
+Dodgers: Dustin May (1-1, 2.83 ERA) makes his eighth start of the season in a series opener against the Rockies.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports